MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy controls the availability of the --ie-mode-file-url command line argument which is used to launch Google Chrome with a local file specified on the command line into Internet Explorer mode.
+  This policy controls the availability of the --ie-mode-file-url command line argument which is used to launch Microsoft Edge with a local file specified on the command line into Internet Explorer mode.

 This setting works in conjunction with:
 [InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode'.